ska-sa/katgpucbf/doc/xbgpu.networking.rst

   SPEAD packet format output by an X-Engine

-In MeerKAT Extension, four correlation products are computed for each canonical baseline, namely vv, hv, vh, and hh.
+In MeerKAT Extension, four correlation products are computed for each baseline, namely vv, hv, vh, and hh.
 Thus, for an 80-antenna correlator, there are :math:`\frac{n(n+1)}{2} = 3240` baselines, and 12960 correlation products.
 The parameter ``n-bls`` in the above table refers to the latter figure.

 The immediate items specific to the X-engine output stream are as follows: